Skip to Content

 Electronics to Pack for Ultralight Travel

 • Entertainment- This isn’t necessary but it’s nice to listen to music or a podcast to pass the time.
 Occasionally, you’ll find yourself on a 20 hour bus journey.
 Sitting by yourself in silence gets boring after so many hours.
+A phone, laptop, or eReader is a great way to pass the time.

 Travel Camera

-When visiting those once in lifetime destinations, you want to pack a decent camera so you can take the best possible photos.
-While smartphone cameras are getting pretty good, they just can’t match the image quality of a camera with a larger sensor.
+That said, smartphone cameras still can’t match the image quality of a camera with a larger sensor.
 Cameras also offer better zoom and more settings and features, in general, to help you take better photos.

 Laptop or Tablet for Travel